MountainCat1/DimWarper/README.md

  ------------------------
 ### Gameplay

 Each level follows the same scheme.
-Randomly generated platforms appear above the character, so the player has to jump up to keep up with a speed of the camera moving up.
+Randomly generated platforms appear above the character, so the player has to jump higher to keep up with a speed of the camera moving up.

 ##### Dimensions
 - Player can **swap dimensions**.
 - Player is always in one of two dimensions — _fire dimension_ or _ice dimension_.
 - Player character can collide only with platforms in the same dimension.
-- All dangers affect the player only if they exist in the same dimension as player is in.
+- All dangers affect player only if they exist in the same dimension as player is in.

 ##### Energy
 - Player can encounter **energy crystals**, picking up one gives 1 point of energy.